VAR-META-Tech/unreal-nibi/README.md

 ### Example Unreal Project

-A examples unreal project can be found in the following path:
+An Example unreal project can be found in the following path:
 `./UnrealExample/NibiruUnreal.uproject`.
-Simply open that file with Unreal to run the example
+Simply open that file with Unreal to run the example.

 https://github.com/VAR-META-Tech/unreal-nibi/assets/59425826/c9c6f4df-0181-4a28-bb50-2c6ddaad1afd

+### Integration sdk lib with Unreal Project
 For Unreal project please reference example in `NibiruUnreal`, you need define Build.cs to integration `unreal_nibi_sdk` library with Unreal engine.
 Here is an example: